Categorical symmetries of T-duality: Introduction

-In their seminal work \cite{bunke2005a,bunke2006a} about topological T-duality, Bunke, Rumpf, and Schick constructed a classifying space $B_n$ for equivalence classes of T-duality correspondences for $\T^{n}$-bundles (called T-duality triples there).
-In my joint work with Nikolaus \cite{Nikolause} we showed that the classifying space $B_n$ is the geometric realization of (the delooping of) a finite-dimensional strict Lie 2-group $\TD[n]$, i.e., $B_n \cong |B\TD[n]|$.
-Moreover, we proved there that the bicategorical structure of T-duality correspondences is fully encoded in this 2-group, in the sense that there is a canonical equivalence
+In my joint work with Nikolaus \cite{Nikolause} we obtained such refinement of the classifying space $B_n$: we proved that $B_n$ is the geometric realization of a Lie 2-groupoid; more precisely, it is the geometric realization of the delooping of a finite-dimensional strict Lie 2-group $\TD[n]$, i.e., $B_n \cong |B\TD[n]|$, see \cite[Lem.
+3.8]{Nikolause}.
+Our result exhibits topological T-duality correspondences as objects of the 2-stack represented by $B\mathbb{TD}_n$,

-of 2-stacks, between the 2-stack of principal $\TD[n]$-2-bundles, and the 2-stack of topological T-duality correspondences for $\T^{n}$-bundles \cite[Prop.
-3.9]{Nikolause}.